isisaddons-legacy/isis-module-publishing/README.md

 In addition, the `ReferencedAddress` entity is also a published object:

+    @DomainObject(
+            publishing = Publishing.ENABLED // using the default payload factory
+    )
-    @PublishedObject // using the default payload factory public class ReferencedAddress ... { ... }
+    public class ReferencedAddress ... { ... }

 This means that as well as raising and persisting the action invocation event, a separate event is raised and persisted